 'Cos you know how jealous I get

 - "Last Rites/Loved To Death" from Megadeth's first album.
-It's about a guy who's so in love with his girlfriend that he kills her so that she would go to Heaven ("loved [her] to death" in his terms) and then commits suicide... only to discover that they both go to Hell because she had cheated on her.
+It's about a guy who's so in love with his girlfriend that he kills her so that she would go to Heaven ("loved [her] to death" in his terms) and then commits suicide...only to discover that they both go to Hell because she had cheated on him.

 - "Run For Your Life" by The Beatles:

 You better keep your head, little girl